smithclay/lambdium/readme.md

 ## lambdium
-### simple headless chrome in lambda
+### headless chrome + selenium webdriver in AWS Labmda

-This uses the chromium binaries from the [serverless-chrome](https://github.com/adieuadieu/serverless-chrome) project to prototype running headless chromium in AWS Lambda.
+This uses the binaries from the [serverless-chrome](https://github.com/adieuadieu/serverless-chrome) project to prototype running headless chromium with `selenium-webdriver` in AWS Lambda.

 #### Requirements